MetaMask/faq/COINBASE.md

 ### How does it work?

 When you click on "Buy" a new web page will appear to begin the simple purchase flow.

 ![Coinbae buy Widget](http://i.imgur.com/laHFQEn.png)

 After verifying your email address, and a phone number, simply enter your debit card number and expiry date, and $5 worth of ETH will instantly be sent to your MetaMask address.

 ### How much Ether can I buy?

 You can purchase up to $5 of ETH per day, up to a liftime total of $50.
-Beyond that limit, you'll be asked to create a Coinbase account to continue purchasing ETH via the MetaMask integration.
+Beyond that limit, you'll be asked to sign in to Coinbase and complete further verifications in order to continue purchasing ETH via the MetaMask integration.

 ### How long does it take?